 Publishing is an essential step in the information life cycle.
 By publishing, scholars allow readers to view, comment, and build upon their work, all of which are necessary steps to further knowledge.
 Publishing also increases the scholar's standing in his or her respective field which is important for funding and employment.
 Many accreditation bodies require that faculty remain active in their field; publishing is the most common way to show active engagement.

 When you are ready to publish your research it is important to find the right place to do so.
 Finding the perfect publication for your research can be a time consuming task, but it is vital in order to get your research out to the scholars and readers who will most benefit from it.
 There are several different factors to consider when selecting a publication for your research:

 To answer some of the above questions refer to resources like the resources below.
-Note, however, that the Library does not currently subscribe to the resources.
+Note, however, that the Library does not currently subscribe to Cabell's or Journal Citations Reports.
 Please check with your local public or academic library to access them.

 It is very important to learn about journals that you are interested in potentially publishing with.
 By researching journals early on, and finding those whose scope and subject matter match your topic well, you will have a much better chance of your article being accepted later.
 A simple Google search on the title of the journal will usually bring up the journal home page.
 From there you can read about the journal and submission guidelines.

 For example, the Journal of Marketing describes their scope as thus: "Articles in Journal of Marketing concentrate on marketing needs and trends that demonstrate new techniques for solutions to marketing problems, review those trends and developments by reporting research, contribute generalizable and validated findings, and present new ideas, theories, and illustrations of marketing thought and practice."

 This should give you, the author, a very clear idea of the types of articles this journal is looking for and the types of articles that are likely to be accepted for publication.

 The following resources may also assist with identifying potential journals and locating their scope: